-When the Institute of Medicine came up with the recommended daily allowance for vitamin D, it based the recommendation on how much they believe is safe and supportive of bone health.
-Their work did not include considerations for what the safe, or optimal, amount would be for supporting vitamin D’s role for its many other important functions in the body.
-The recommended daily allowance for vitamin D for an adult under 70 years old is 600 IU/day.
+When the Institute of Medicine came up with the recommended daily allowance for Vitamin D, it based the recommendation on how much they believed was safe and supportive of bone health.
+Their work did not include considerations for what the safe, or optimal, amount would be for supporting Vitamin D’s role for its many other important functions in the body.
+The recommended daily allowance for Vitamin D for an adult under 70 years old is 600 IU/day.
 They did not address the optimal amount.

-This is difficult due to the fact that your body makes varying amounts, and a number of factors impact an individual’s need.
+Determining an optimal amount is difficult due to the fact that your body makes varying amounts.
+Also, a number of factors impact an individual’s need.
 For example, people with dark skin have more melanin in their skin and do not make as much from the sun.
 People who are obese tend to store vitamin D in fat rather than allow it to be used in circulation.
-Both of these groups may need more vitamin D than the average person who is not obese and has light skin.
+Both of these groups may need more Vitamin D than the average person who is not obese and has light skin.

 Testing your Vitamin D level

 So, what to do?
 First, know your vitamin D level.
 Ask your doctor to specifically order a 25(OH)D blood test as this is the best measure of your vitamin D status.

 Vitamin D is a fat-soluble vitamin.
 Unlike most other vitamins that we eat and/or supplement with, much of the excess that isn’t used is stored in our body.
 This can lead to an accumulation of toxic amounts if supplementation is too high for too long.
 Know your Vitamin D level and get it rechecked as you work on bringing the level up.
 Get your doctor’s opinion and do your own research so you can make an informed decision about your next steps.